Skip to Content

 For fishing heavy grass or mangrove cover and you have the need to get the lure back quicker, then the 7:3:1 ratio will retrieve 28.9” of line per turn.
 For flipping, pitching, and frogging this would be my choice.

-When you feel the need for speed – see what I did there – the 8:1:1 gear ratio will bring that lure back at a rate of 32” of line per turn.
+When you need speed – see what I did there – the 8:1:1 gear ratio will bring that lure back at a rate of 32” of line per turn.
 When you are fishing in heavy cover or around a lot of structure and you need to get the lure away quickly this is my choice.

 Uses would be the same as the 7:3:1 ratio, the 8:1:1 just gets the job done a little bit quicker with the extra 3″ of retrieve per crank.
 As you can imagine at this small a difference it is really going to come down to personal preference.